Gambling company 888 sees U.S. online poker boost from 2015

-Nevada, home to gambling centre Las Vegas, granted the London-listed company a licence last month and 888 is also seeking clearance to operate in New Jersey, another state where a ban on Internet betting is being lifted.
+Nevada, home to gambling center Las Vegas, granted the London-listed company a license last month and 888 is also seeking clearance to operate in New Jersey, another state where a ban on Internet betting is being lifted.

 "In Nevada we are awaiting final sign-off by the gaming control board on our software," 888 CEO Brian Mattingley told Reuters on Tuesday, adding that its online poker product should be live by the third quarter.

-Mattingley was optimistic that New Jersey, another centre for land-based American gambling, might clear the way for both online casino and poker games when detailed legislation is finalised, rather than limiting it to poker as is the case in Nevada.
+Mattingley was optimistic that New Jersey, another center for land-based American gambling, might clear the way for both online casino and poker games when detailed legislation is finalized, rather than limiting it to poker as is the case in Nevada.

 Internet betting was banned by Congress in 2006, dealing a blow to companies like 888 which had set up in the United States.
 However, tax-hungry states are now relaxing rules, creating opportunities for European players with years of expertise in the sector.